 AskforEvidence is a public campaign that helps people request for themselves the evidence behind news stories, marketing claims and policies.
 People use the hub of resources and expertise to making sense of the evidence they receive.

-"Before the abstract" offers authors and potential authors the opportunity to talk about their real-life experiences as researchers, in their own words.
-We feature these personal stories through a mix of podcasts recorded at live events and written submissions.
+Before the abstract is a website, that offers authors and potential authors the opportunity to talk about their real-life experiences as researchers, in their own words.
+It features these personal stories through a mix of podcasts recorded at live events and written submissions.

-A distributed network of institutions for peer-to-peer public deliberation.
+ECAST is a distributed network of institutions for peer-to-peer public deliberation.
 It brings together academic research, informal science education, citizen science programs, and non-partisan policy analysis to engage citizens.

 Famelab is the world’s leading science communication competition.
 Participants have just three minutes to win over the judges and crowd with a scientific talk that excels for its content, clarity and charisma.

-Provides a collection of freely available scientific articles by distinguished scientists that are shaped for younger audiences (children 8-15yr) by the input of their own young peers.
+Frontiers for Young Minds is a scientific open access journal edited by and for kids.
+It provides a collection of freely available scientific articles by distinguished scientists that are shaped for younger audiences (children 8-15yr) by the input of their own young peers.

 HASTAC is an interdisciplinary community of humanists, artists, social scientists, scientists, and technologists that are changing the way we teach and learn.
-Members share news, tools, research, insights, pedagogy, methods, and projects
+Members share news, tools, research, insights, pedagogy, methods, and projects.

 JSTOR is an online publication that contextualizes current events with scholarship.
 JSTOR Daily stories provide background—historical, scientific, literary, political, and otherwise—for understanding today’s often-confusing world.

 I Am Scientist is a free online event where school students meet and interact with scientists.
 Students challenge the scientists over fast-paced online live CHATs.
 They ASK the scientists anything they want, and VOTE for their favourite scientist to win a prize.